Action of 8 January 1780: Action

 On 4 January Rodney parted with the ship of the line HMS Hector under Sir John Hamilton, and the frigates HMS Phoenix, HMS Andromeda and HMS Greyhound under Captains Hyde Parker, H. Bryne and William Dickson respectively, to escort the West Indies-bound merchants.
 The following day Rodney encountered a Spanish convoy consisting of 22 ships, bound from San Sebastián to Cádiz.

 He closed on them, the copper sheathing on some of his ships allowing them to outsail the Spanish.
 The whole convoy was captured, except for one merchant vessel.
-Vessels which had been carrying naval stores to the Spanish fleet at Cádiz, and baled goods for the Royal Caracas Company were sent back to England, escorted by HMS America and HMS Pearl.
+Vessels which had been carrying naval stores to the Spanish fleet at Cádiz, and baled goods for the Royal Guipuzcoan Caracas Company were sent back to England, escorted by HMS America and HMS Pearl.

 Aftermath

 Rodney found the Spanish ships to be carrying provisions useful to Gibraltar and so used them to relieve the British forces there.
 In addition Rodney commissioned and manned the captured Spanish flagship, the 64-gun Guipuzcoana, naming her HMS Prince William, in honour of Prince William, who was present at the engagement.
 Rodney remarked in his despatches to the Admiralty that the loss of the ships "must greatly distress the enemy, who I am well informed are in much want of provisions and naval stores".
 Several days later Rodney engaged and defeated a Spanish fleet under Don Juan de Lángara at the Battle of Cape St Vincent, on 16 January 1780, before going on to relieve Gibraltar and Menorca.
 The 16-gun San Fermin that was captured in this action was also commissioned to serve in the Royal Navy, and then would be recovered by the Spanish in April 1781.